What Is an Email Disclaimer & 7 Types of Disclaimers to Use

 1. Jurisdictional variations

-Different countries have different laws controlling email disclaimers, especially for mass mails.
+Different countries have different laws controlling email disclaimers, especially for mass mail.
 For instance, what constitutes a valid application of a disclaimer can be significantly different between the United States, the EU, and other jurisdictions.
-Multinational organizations should therefore know the jurisdictional differences and ensure that their disclaimers conform with the demands of the local law.
+Multinational organizations should, therefore, know the jurisdictional differences and ensure that their disclaimers conform with the demands of the local law.

 2. Enforceability and good faith effort